Pentostatin is a type of chemotherapy. It is also called Nipent. You pronounce pentostatin as pen-toh-sta-tin.

 - bladder infection causing pain and discomfort when passing urine, needing to go more urgently and dark, cloudy and strong smelling urine

-- breathing problems such as wheezing, collapsed lung (pneumothorax), and fluid around your lung
+- breathing problems such as a collapsed lung (pneumothorax), and fluid around your lung

 - inflammation of your intestines (bowel) causing you to have diarrhoea